edx/jenkins-job-dsl/README-Hacking.md

 The required plugins have been pre-installed on the container.
 Feel free to install additional plugins, but if they are required for either other developers or deployment further steps will be required.
 To add them to the the Docker container, they must be listed in ```docker/plugins.txt```.
-To be installed in a deployment environment, they must be added to the appropriate Ansible defaults.
+To be installed in a deployment environment, they must be added to the appropriate Ansible role defaults.